-Net fixed assets rose from \$870 to \$1,000 million, or by \$130 million.
+Although we prefer this approach to calculating FCF, sometimes the financial press calculates FCF with a different approach.
+The results are the same either way, but you should be aware of this alternative approach.
+The difference lies in how depreciation is treated.
+To see this, notice that net fixed assets rose from \$870 to \$1,000 million, or by \$130 million.
 However, MicroDrive reported \$100 million of depreciation, so its gross investment in fixed assets was \$130 + \$100 = \$230 million for the year.
-With this background, we find the gross investment in operating capital as follows:
+With this background, the gross investment in operating capital is